rontarrant/gtkDcoding/docs/_posts/2021-09-10-0113-gtk-gio-application-ids-signals.md

 string id = "com.gtkdcoding.app.app_020_02_barebones_with_id"; // rules
 ```

-As you can see, this ends up looking like a *D*-language import statement.
+Naming an `ID` string can be patterned after a *D*-language import statement.
 We can simply use the file or project name and substitute a dot for a directory separator.
 And when it's time to update the project to a new version, just toss in a version number... as long as it's done in such a way that we don't violate any of the naming conventions.

 All this takes place in our derived class, `MyApplication` (derived from `GtkApplication` which, if you remember, is an alias of `gtk.Application` and is, in turn, derived from `gio.Application`).